 #6.
 Use the SUM Function to Calculate the Total

-You can calculate amounts and totals in Excel using formulas very easily.
+You can calculate amounts and totals in the Excel template using formulas very easily.
 You may need two different sums:

 - Sum the individual rows.
-Multiple the quantity by unit price, and then multiply by any sales tax if you don't calculate the tax on the total.
+Multiply the quantity by the unit price, and then multiply by any sales tax if you don't calculate the tax on the total.
 This should give you a total for each row.

 - Use Excel's sum function to add each row to create a grand total.
 You'll do this in the final column after creating a total for each row.

 Many businesses and freelancers use a single tax rate for all their products and services.
 If this is the case, then you only need to calculate the tax on the total due.
-If you use Excel's formulas for calculating totals, then you may avoid simple math errors when creating invoices.
+If you use Excel's formulas for calculating totals, then you may avoid simple math errors when creating an invoice template.

 #7.
 Remove gridlines to create a cleaner invoice design